 Crisis management is an umbrella term for an extensive portfolio of public relations professions.
-Among the sub-specialities of crisis management is crisis communication.
+Among the sub-specialties of crisis management is crisis communication.
 Without it, you are unable to deploy your plan and maintain the trust of your employees.
 An internal communication plan must stress personal connection if your employees are to remain loyal to your brand and help you whether the storm.
 With our expertise in strategic communication and helping companies build personal connections to help businesses reach their bottom line and retain employees, here’s our guide for communicating during a crisis.

 What is crisis communication?